retaildevcrews/ngsa-app/k6/README.md

 Also, we are storing the load test script into a Configmap so it can accessable when k6 scales up.

 # TODO:
-# - describe how does the scripting file looks like and what it does
+# - describe how the scripting file looks like and what it does

 ## How to run a test